Meng0625/immcantation/docs/docker/guide.rst

        Defaults to the sample name.
    -p  Number of subprocesses for multiprocessing tools.
        Defaults to the available processing units.
+   -f  Specify to filter the output to only productive/functional sequences.
    -h  Display help.

 **IgBLAST example**